 Missouri man charged with threatening Sen. Josh Hawley

-ST. CHARLES, Mo.
-(AP) _ An eastern Missouri man has been arrested after authorities say he threated Republican Sen. Josh Hawley in a social media message.
+ST. CHARLES, Mo. – An eastern Missouri man has been arrested after authorities say he threatened Missouri Republican U.S. Sen. Josh Hawley in a social media message.

-An arrest affidavit says the FBI was contacted on April 1 about the Facebook threat, in which Cawthon is accused of writing to the senator from Missouri that “I will kill you before I allow you to continue a dictatorship of monetary and religious systems….”
+An arrest affidavit says the FBI was contacted on April 1 about the Facebook threat, in which Cawthon is accused of writing to Hawley that “I will kill you before I allow you to continue a dictatorship of monetary and religious systems..”

 Cawthon has asked a judge to appoint a lawyer for him.
 The judge ordered Cawthon held until next week, when a hearing will be held to determine if he should be kept in jail until trial.

-Prosecutors plan to present the case to a grand jury next Thursday.
+Prosecutors plan to bring the case before a grand jury on Thursday.

-Hawley spokeswoman Kelli Ford said the senator appreciates “the vigilance of the law enforcement community.”

-Authorities said Friday that a western New York man had been charged with threatening to kill Democratic Rep. Ilhan Omar, of Minnesota.
-She is one of the first two Muslim women to serve in Congress.